am26001/WeatherRadar/README.md

 ## Dev Team 4: Azmi Barakat, Alan Martinez-Lopez, Joseph Villarrubia, Otto Zimmerman
 WeatherRadar Repository that does the following:

 This repository tracks the versions of the WeatherRadar application.
 Dev Team 4 will use this for Software Configuration Management and Version Control.

+To access the appplication, click [here.](https://am26001.github.io/WeatherRadar/Pages/index.html)